DevMeh/tidyverse/Readme.md

 -   preserve- when FALSE, the grouping structure is recalculated based on the resulting data, otherwise it is kept as is.

+## 7. ggplot2 (geom_line)
+Finally we are going to plot the three expenditures on the same graph using the ggplot2 package.
+The steps to create a line chart using ggplot is as follows:

+#### Step 1:

+ggplot() initialize a ggplot object which declares input data frame for a graphic and sets aesthetics intended to be common throughout all subsequent layers.
+Syntax for creating a ggplot object is ggplot(data = NULL, mapping = aes(), ...)

+Where: - data- dataset to used for plotting.

+mapping - list of aesthetic mappings to use for plotting

+#### Step 2

+geom_line() connects all the observations within the data frame.
+Note in order to plot lines we have to specify the number of groups within a dataframe , or the column whose discrete values will determine the number of groups.
+In the example below the column which contrains country codes (‘Code’) will determine grouping since each line is for a single value of ‘Code’

+#### Step 3